-Join Alan Simon for an in-depth discussion in this video Required skills, part of Manage Your Organization's Big Data Program.
+Join Alan Simon for an in-depth discussion in this video Required skills, part of Big Data Foundations: Program Management.

 - Heading up your organization's Big Data Program…requires you to have a broad base of management…and leadership abilities.…In the case of big data,…those management and leadership abilities also need to have…a solid big data technical foundation as well.…You need to have excellent organization skills,…just like any program manager does.…The members of your big data team will be engaged…in dozens of tasks at any given point in time,…many of them very technical.…And throughout your entire program…from start to finish and beyond,…you're the one responsible for coordinating…every one of those tasks with the others.…